 Vienna and Bratislava are both green, species-rich cities connected by the green band of the Danube wetlands.
 Both cities are expected to see considerable growth in the coming decades, so the need for recreation areas and the pressure of intensive use are increasing.
 Nature conservation needs to be reconciled with the demands of the ever-increasing numbers of recreational visitors.
 The Smart City Wien Framework Strategy aims to maintain the city’s share of green space at over 50 per cent, which requires measures to be taken on buildings and in the recreation areas themselves.
 Good communication is also needed to spread awareness of the vital importance of the natural landscape among the general public.

-The CITY NATURE project is part of the Interreg V-A SK-AT cooperation program, which is co-financed by the European Regional Development Fund (ERDF).
-The project from priority axis 2 (promotion of natural and cultural heritage and biodiversity) has a duration of 36 months (2019-2021) and a total budget of 1.67 million euros.
-The city of Bratislava acts as lead partner with MLB (Mestske lesy v Bratislave), the Vienna Environmental Protection Department (municipal department 22) is a project partner on the Austrian side.
-In addition, on the Slovak side DAPHNE (Inštitút aplikovanej ekologie) cooperate as a second project partner and another eight strategic project partners in quality assurance.
+The CITY NATURE project is part of the Interreg V-A SK-AT cooperation programme, which is co-financed by the European Regional Development Fund (ERDF).
+The project comes under Priority Axis 2 (Promotion of natural and cultural heritage and biodiversity) and has a duration of 36 months (2019-2021) and a total budget of 1.67 million euro.
+The municipal administration of the City of Bratislava (MLB – Mestske lesy v Bratislave) acts as lead partner, with the City of Vienna’s Municipal Department for Environmental Protection (MA 22) as a project partner on the Austrian side.
+Other participants include DAPHNE Institute of Applied Ecology as a second project partner on the Slovak side, plus a further eight Austrian and Slovak strategic project partners who provide quality assurance.